BELIEF, HOPE, FAITH, OBEDIENCE

-You may notice I have mentioned only the changes that must take place in us I have not included our areas of role and service, such as being members of the Royal Priesthood, part of the Body of Christ, sons of God, and so forth.
+You may notice I have mentioned only the changes that must take place in us.
+I have not included our areas of roles and service, such as being members of the Royal Priesthood, part of the Body of Christ, sons of God, and so forth.
 However, successful participation in these depends on the change in us that occurs as part of the plan of our redemption.

 Whatever other crowns of glory that will be given to the victorious saint, to trade our life for the Life of Christ is the highest good, the highest priority, and will lead to all the other parts of our inheritance.

 I have said that our automobile, our belief system, must be correct—including the destination.
 Throughout the Christian Era we have, for the most part, included an incorrect destination in our belief structure.
 Consequently, our hope and faith are misapplied.